Golf Swing Positions Simplified: The P Classification System Explained

 P3: Halfway Back

-The P3 position is when the club shaft is parallel to the ground.
+The P3 position is when the lead arm is parallel to the ground.
 At this point, your key focus is to keep the golf club on plane.
 In addition, most players will notice that this halfway back position is where the wrist starts to hinge naturally.

 As the golf club is halfway back, pay close attention to the extension in the lead wrist.
 Many golfers start to add extension in the lead wrist here, and it catches up to them at the top of the backswing.